Saturday, 26 April 2014

 I thought about going for a low level walk, however James suggested that I have a go at Fiarach, a "Graham" at Dalrigh, just south of Tyndrum.
 A Graham is a hill in Scotland which is between 2000 and 2499 feet high (609.6 and 762 metres).
 Now, any hill walk makes me a bit nervous because I have a long history of being rubbish at walking up hills.
 My fitness is never what I want it to be and when walking with my family I am always the slowest walker.
 On a low level route I can keep up fine; the problem arises when I walk uphill.
 I overheat, get out of breath, worry about slowing down the group, and panic in anticipation of failure.
 I usually do manage to ascend the hill, but the accompanying anguish almost outweighs the euphoria of reaching the top.
 I don't know which is the bigger problem; my lack of fitness or my lack of confidence.

 However I quite liked the idea of going up a hill on my own.
 Fiarach is 662 metres, but the amount of ascent was only about 500 metres so not too challenging.
 And I was attracted by the idea of going at my own pace and not holding anyone else up.
 Often James gets cold while waiting for me to catch up, and if I have a rest he looks at his watch and sighs heavily.
 I know he's not doing this to make me feel anxious, however that's how I end up feeling.
-So when we go walking I always go with the "low level" group and find it much more enjoyable.
+So when we go walking with the hill-walking club I always go with the "low level" group and find it much more enjoyable.

-On Tuesday Ally, Davie and I set off at eight and the boys headed off on their walk from Beinn Glas farm at 9.30.
+So on Tuesday Ally, Davie and I set off at eight and the boys headed off on their walk from Beinn Glas farm at 9.30.
 They were going to climb Beinn Chabhair and Beinn a Chroin.
 I had a quick coffee before driving the few miles up the road to park the car at Dalrigh.
 After much scrutinising of the map to make sure that I took the correct path, I was soon on my way.
 The weather was glorious; sunny with a light breeze.
 The countryside looked lovely and two Hercules transporters flew low overhead as I walked along in Gleann Auchreoch.
 There were beautiful waterfalls, sheep with their lambs, and I saw three deer grazing at the edge of the forest.
 As the ground became steeper I just took my time, resting when I felt the need, and enjoying the views of Tyndrum and all the surrounding hills and mountains.
 It took me two and a half hours to get to the top including stops, but I was in no hurry and had a great time.
 I had lunch at the top and I felt very peaceful.
 On the way down I was surprised at how steep the hill seemed - I had to zig zag down some parts so that I didn't slip.
 Inevitably I fell down a hole full of mud at one point but it didn't dampen my spirits - although it did dampen my trousers and boots!
 I picked up drinks and ice creams from the Green Welly at Tyndrum then I collected the boys from our assigned meeting place at a lay by near Crianlarich.
 They were tired but very happy.
 It was an excellent day.

-Monday 14 April 2014
+Monday, 14 April 2014

 Sitting Oot